couchbaselabs/userprofile-couchbase-mobile-cordova-android/query/README.md

 * Launch the app
 * Log into the app with any email Id and password.
 Use the values "demo@example.com" and "password" for user Id and password fields respectively.
 * If this is the first time that any user is signing in to the app, the pre-built database will be loaded from the App Bundle.
 In addition, new user-specific Database will be created/opened.
 On subsequent login, the user’s existing user database will be opened.
 The prebuilt database is shared across all users of the app.
-* Tap on "University" option from profile screen
+* Tap on "CHoose" option from profile screen
 * You should see a screen show that allows you enter the search criteria for the university
 * Enter "Harv" for name.
 You can optionally enter "united states" for location
 * Confirm that you see a list of universities that match the criteria